thedevs-network/kutt/README.md

 ## Setup

 The only prerequisite is [Node.js](https://nodejs.org/) (version 20 or above).
 The default database is SQLite.
-You can optionally install PostgreSQL or MySQL/MariaDB for the database or Redis for the cache.
+You can optionally install Postgres or MySQL/MariaDB for the database or Redis for the cache.

 When you first start the app, you're prompted to create an admin account.